Pennsylvania Route 233: Franklin and Adams counties

 PA 233 begins at an intersection with PA 997 in the borough of Mont Alto in Franklin County, heading east on two-lane undivided Park Street.
 The road passes homes, becoming the border between Quincy Township to the north and Mont Alto to the south before fully entering Mont Alto again.
 The route heads entirely into Quincy Township as it passes the Penn State Mont Alto university campus.
-From here, PA 233 becomes Mont Alto Road and continues near Mont Alto State Park and heads into Michaux State Forest.
-The route turns northeast to ascend Rocky Mountain, a part of the South Mountain range, becoming an unnamed road.
+From here, PA 233 becomes Rocky Mountain Road South and continues near Mont Alto State Park and heads into Michaux State Forest.
+The route turns northeast to ascend Rocky Mountain, a part of the South Mountain range, becoming Rocky Mountain Road.
 The road enters Guilford Township and makes a hairpin turn to the south to descend the mountain, crossing back into Quincy Township.
 PA 233 curves east before heading northeast through more forests and entering Guilford Township again, where it crosses the Appalachian Trail.
-The route turns north-northeast onto Rocky Mountain Road and runs through more mountainous areas, heading into Greene Township.
-Here, PA 233 passes through Caledonia and crosses US 30 before running through forested Caledonia State Park as an unnamed road, turning northeast.
+The route turns north-northeast and runs through more mountainous areas, heading into Greene Township.
+Here, PA 233 passes through Caledonia and crosses US 30 before running through forested Caledonia State Park as Pine Grove Road, turning northeast.

 PA 233 crosses into Franklin Township in Adams County, leaving Caledonia State Park and continuing northeast through more of Michaux State Forest on Pine Grove Road.
 At this point, the route runs between East Big Flat Ridge to the northwest and Piney Mountain to the southeast, paralleling Conococheague Creek.
 The road stops following the creek as it heads into Menallen Township, running through more areas of mountains.